AbbVie Care is a support programme for people taking HUMIRA (adalimumab) in New Zealand.

 Before you use HUMIRA tell your doctor if you have:

-a current infection or a history of recurring infections (including TB, hepatitis B, fungal or any other infection);
+a current infection or a history of infections that keep coming back (including TB, hepatitis B, fungal or any other infection);

 any conditions that increase the risk of infections; had close contact with someone with TB;